-Would you choose God over millions of dollars and instant fame?
+Would you choose God over instant fame and fortune?
 That’s what Burk Parsons1 did.

 Almost twenty years ago, Burk found himself with the opportunity of a lifetime: to be a star with a boy band destined for greatness and riches—a band that would eventually become the Backstreet Boys.
 But he turned it down.

 Burk Parsons’ parents divorced in his early teens.
 This major life event caused him to think long and hard about who God was and who God made him to be.
 Influenced by his parents’ divorce, Burk came to know Christ and feel the tug of Gospel ministry.
 Buck said of his parents’ divorce, “God used my parents’ divorce to drive me to depend on Him alone.”

 Burk’s grandfather was a big band leader in the 40s and his mother spent time in the entertainment industry as well.
 Burk’s father dreamed of his son attending law school and impacting the world as a lawyer or a politician.
 His mother dreamed of his future stardom in the entertainment world.
 As his story continues, you will see that God had other plans.